open-contracting-extensions/ocds_medicines_extension/README.md

 -|-|-|-|-
 Clorhidrato de Bupivacaina Hiperbarica Inyectable | clorhidrato de bupivacaina 25 mg. + dextrosa 82,5 mg. - solución inyectable | UNIDAD | AMPOLLA | ampollas como minimo de 5 ml.

-It is recommended to use [International Nonproprietary Names (INN)](https://www.who.int/teams/health-product-and-policy-standards/inn) for active ingredients.
-In Part IV of the [INN Stem Book 2018](https://www.who.int/teams/health-product-and-policy-standards/inn/stembook), we find the INN "bupivacaine" under the stem "-caine".
-Annex 2 describes how to name acid salts: in this case, "bupivacaine hydrochloride".
+For the name of the active ingredient, Annex 2 of the [INN Stem Book 2018](https://www.who.int/teams/health-product-and-policy-standards/inn/stembook), describes how to name acid salts: in this case, "bupivacainum hydrochloridum".

 Based on this information, we can add the `dosageForm`, `administrationRoute`, `container` and `activeIngredients`.